 Caltrans receives funding for snow plowing

-After a brief scare with a hiring freeze, Caltrans was informed last Thursday by the California Department of Finanace it would receive enough funding to hire 225 temporary workers – 78 for the Truckee and Tahoe areas – for snow removal purposes, the California Department of Finance announced.
+After a brief scare with no funding, Caltrans was informed they would receive enough funding to hire 225 temporary workers – 78 for the Truckee and Tahoe areas – for snow removal purposes, the California Department of Finance announced.

 While this is significantly less than what Caltrans has been able to hire in the past, Caltrans District 3 Spokesman Mark Dinger said he thinks the Truckee and Tahoe areas will not be significantly impacted.

 “We needed additional help and this is going to help us,” Dinger said.
 “We are going to try to provide the level of service we have in the past.”

 According to Dinger, there is a “plan B” if the 78 temporary employees aren’t enough.
 “We’re already planning on bringing up folks to help from other districts,” he said.